caleb-sideras/temporary-framework-website/src/app/docs/_markdown/pages_and_index.md

 A index is UI that is shared between multiple pages.
 On navigation, indexs by __default__ do not preserve state and re-render.
 Indexs can also be nested.

 You can define an index by exporting a `Templ` component from a `index.go` file.
-The `Templ` component should have a `{children...}` expression that is passed into it for it wrap - which will be populated with a child page during rendering.
+The `Templ` component should have a `{children...}` expression that is passed into it for it to wrap - which will be populated with a child page during rendering.

 ```
 app                  (1)